 If your jaw bone is weak, your specialist may decide that a bone graft would fix the issue so you may become a successful candidate for the procedure.
 A bone graft involves transplanting tissue from one bone to another to help compensate for the damaged or lost bone.
 If the graft needs to be done, then the dental implant will be inserted only after it has fully healed.

 The surgeon will look at your x-rays and teeth models and make an informed decision on precisely where to place your implant based on your occlusion, or bite, and how your other teeth currently fit into the surrounding area, as well as the quality and quantity of bone that the dental implant will be drilled into.

-- Local Anesthesia – Can be administered by anyone offering the treatment.
-Is administered to the implant site and the surrounding area by a series of shots which numb the space where the specialist will be working.
+Local anesthesia – Can be administered by anyone offering the treatment.
+Is administered to the implant site and the surrounding area by a series of shots that numb space where the specialist will be working.
 You will be awake and fully functional while under local anesthesia, but still unable to feel anything, save for some vibrations and bumps here and there.
 While possibly uncomfortable, you should feel no pain.

 This depends on the number of teeth being replaced, their location if a tooth needs to be removed first, and your general health, among other things.
 Typically, though, a simple one-tooth implant will take about one hour to insert into your jaw.
 Once the implant itself is drilled into your jaw bone, it is left to completely heal for a few months prior to re-opening the site and attaching the dental prosthesis.

 If a rotten or dead tooth needs to be extracted prior to inserting the implants, then this must be done first in a separate procedure.
 Much like with dental implants, you will be offered local anesthesia, although stronger analgesics may be used if you so desire and can find someone licensed to administer such anesthetics to you.